-The preganglionic fibres originating from the lateral horn cells pass out via ventral roots.
-Afterward they pass down in the sympathetic chain to relay in the lumbar and upper 2 or 3 sacral ganglia.
+- The point of origin of preganglionic fibres is from lateral horn cells through the ventral roots.
+After that they pass downwards in the sympathetic chain while getting distributed in lumber and upper two or three sacral ganglia.

-The postganglionic fibres originating from the sacral ganglia (S2S3) go through the tibial nerve to provide the popliteal artery and its branches.
+- The postganglionic fibres originating from the sacral ganglia (S2-S3) go through the tibial nerve to supply the popliteal artery and its branches.

 Buerger’s disease: It’s an obliterative disorder of the lower limb arteries distal to the knee.
 It usually takes place in young male smokers.
 Medically, it presents as intermittent claudication, digital ischaemia, and decrease of the ankle pulses.
 The advancing ischaemia of digits may eventually necessitate amputation of the foot.
 The treatment contains quitting smoking and sympathectomy.